lionel-/fontquiver/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+Notes:

+* Changed maintainer email
+* Concern about fontLiberation's licence but if I'm not mistaken it is FOSS and should pose no problem.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are no reverse dependencies yet.

 ---